 Ban Rate: 4.02%

-Fizz is popular to use because he is not only fun to play, but very hard for enemies to kill due to his trickster.
-Fizz’s job is to burst the opponent ADC and ultimately snowball for mid-late game.
+Fizz is popular to use because he is not only fun to play but very hard for enemies to kill due to his trickster.
+Fizz’s job is to burst the opponent ADC and ultimately snowball for a mid-late game.
 In addition, Fizz can be very hard to deal with once he gets ahead.
 However, if he is up against a team with a huge amount of CC, he can’t do much unless you know how to deal with CCs.
-The issue is that most opponents make a lot of mistakes against him which makes him really annoying.
-If an ADC or one of the main dealer is caught alone by Fizz, you already know that they’re dead.
-If enemy gets hit with his full range ultimate, the enemy would disappear within seconds.
+The issue is that most opponents make a lot of mistakes against him, which makes him really annoying.
+If an ADC or one of the main dealers is caught alone by Fizz, you already know that they’re dead.
+If the enemy gets hit with his full range ultimate, the enemy will disappear within seconds.

-However, it is actually quite hard to land his full range ultimate especially when you are located in the higher elo.
-This is because players can easily react to his ultimate as it comes.
-In low elo, players focus very hard on throwing full range ultimate or just straight up face to face ultimate, then dash in for finish up.
+However, it is actually quite hard to land his full range ultimate, especially when you are located in the higher elo.
+This is because players can easily react to their ultimate as it comes.
+In low elo, players focus very hard on throwing full range ultimate or just straight up face-to-face ultimate, then dash in for finish up.
 In high elo, players know that enemies can easily dodge Fizz’s ultimate.
 So they dash in with Q and use ultimate at the same time.
-This ultimate would definitely deal less damage, however, it would have a 100% rate of getting the ultimate on the enemy.
+This ultimate would definitely deal less damage.
+However, it would have a 100% rate of getting the ultimate on the enemy.
 Fizz’s other skills and protobelt would be enough to finish off enemies.
-Playstyles differ between low elo and high elo players, however, overall Fizz is one of the best and easiest mid lane champions to play.
+Playstyles differ between low elo and high elo players; however, overall, Fizz is one of the best and easiest mid-lane champions to play.

 Win Rate: 51.58%

 Ban Rate: 8.64%